SlimeKnights/slimeknights.github.io/_posts/2025-06-10-growth-update.md

 As part of this update, gauges now have a tooltip that shows when looking directly at the block, displaying the fluid contents in the same style as the smeltetry GUI.

+### Rainbow Bricks

+{% include update/image.html name="rainbow-clay" ext="gif" alt="Animated rainbow bricks from Ceramics" %}

+Rainbow bricks were not changed by this update, but the GIF on our CurseForge page was hosted on a website that seems to no longer exist.
+As a result, using this update post as an excuse to reupload it.
+Note this GIF is sped up for visibility; the animation in game is somewhere between prismarime speeds and this.

 ### Download

 The new Ceramics 1.8.0 update can be downloaded in the following places: